wusui/work/SampleCephmetrics.md

 ## Edit the vars.yml file

-Vars.yml overrides defaults used by the ansible installation procedure.
+Vars.yml is used to override defaults used by the ansible installation procedure.
 Run the following:
 - echo "devel_mode: false" > ~/cephmetrics/vars.yml

 There are other variables that can be set if the user so desires.
 See ./ansible/ansible.md for more information.